 - Immediately get medical care.
-Even if you do not think you are hurt, get checked anyway.
-Many injuries go undiscovered without medical examinations until much after the injury occurred and the adrenaline has worn off.
+Even if you don’t think you are hurt, get checked anyway.
+Many injuries go undiscovered much later when the adrenaline has worn off.

 - Take pictures.
-Photograph everything.
+Photograph everything!
 The scene, the at-fault party, debris, vehicle damage, property damage, witnesses, and most importantly, your injuries.
-If you are unable to take these photos yourself, have someone assist you.
-Pictures can be the difference between winning and losing your case.
+If you are unable to take these photos yourself, have someone help you.
+Pictures can mean the difference between winning and losing your case.

-- In an vehicular case, report your claim to your insurance company, but do not discuss fault, details, or your injuries.
-Simply tell your insurance company that you were injured, what type of case it is (ie, auto, trucking, bicycle, etc.), and tell them you will discuss the details with them later.
+- In a vehicular case, report your claim to your insurance company, but do not discuss fault, details, or your injuries.
+Only tell your insurance company that you were injured, period.
+Tell them you will discuss the details with them later.

 - Go no further without consulting an attorney.
 Even the simplest discussion with the car or property insurance company can come back to haunt you.
-When your words are transcribed, they often read differently than you meant them.
-Yet for the remainder of your claim, or lawsuit, these words will be read back to you time after time, and the insurance company and their lawyers will put a spin on them in a light that best benefits them.
-The insurance company will also ask you many questions, seeking information they are not privy to and assuming you will be unaware of your rights.
-Make sure this does not happen by having a legal representative field these questions for you.
+For the remainder of your claim – or lawsuit – every single word you said will be read back with new meaning.
+The insurance company will also ask you many questions they are not privy to, assuming you are unaware of your rights.
+Make sure this does not happen by having a lawyer handle the calls for you.

 Q: Can’t I just handle my case on my own?

-When an adjuster sees that you are proceeding pro se, or unrepresented, that information is entered into their database and the offers they plan to make on your case are immediately reduced.
+When an adjuster sees that you are pro se – or unrepresented – that information is entered into their database and the offers they make are immediately reduced.
 Why?
-Because the insurance company now assumes that they have the advantage.
+Because the insurance company now knows they have the advantage.
 They understand the intricacies of Colorado law, what you should and should not subrogate, what you are and are not due under medical payments and under-insured motorist coverages, how the statutes of limitations apply to your case in particular, and many other moving parts affecting your case.
-They assume they will be able to get out of the claim cheaply because you have no one there to fight for your rights.
+They assume they will be able to get out of the claim cheaply.

 Injury claims are like the inside of a watch.
 There are more moving parts than appear from the outside, and if any one of those parts breaks down, the entire process can fall apart.
 We represent mechanics, doctors, contractors, IT specialists, and many more professionals, and I always ask them, “If my car is broken down, or my heart needs to be repaired, should I do it myself?”
 The answer is always “No.”

 It is no different with your injury claim.
-The insurance company’s drive to save themselves money at every turn is exactly the reason injury lawyers exist.
-We are experienced in our field, just as you are in yours.
+The insurance company’s drive to save themselves money is exactly the reason injury lawyers exist.
+We are experienced in our field, just like you are in yours.
 Don’t operate on your own heart or handle your own claim.

 Q: What if I don’t have the money to pay a lawyer to work on my case?

 In summary, you don’t pay us, we make sure the insurance company does when they settle your case.
-And we don’t see a dime until you do.
+And we don’t see a dime until you leave with your check.

 Q: I need medical treatment, but I can’t afford it.
 Who is supposed to pay?

-Many of our clients come to their first meeting with us assuming that the defendant’s car insurance company or the property owner’s insurance carrier is responsible for paying their medical bills and setting up treatment.
-When they are told by the adjuster that the insurance company in fact does not assist with medical treatment, they are frustrated and confused.
+Many of our clients come to their first meeting with us assuming that the insurance company is responsible for paying their medical bills and setting up treatment.
+When they are told by the adjuster that the insurance company does not assist with medical treatment, they are frustrated and confused.

-There are several ways for your medical bills to be paid following an injury.
-If your injury involves a motor vehicle – whether a car, tractor trailer, or otherwise – you may be covered under the Medical Payments, or “MedPay,” portion of your own insurance policy.
+There are several ways for your medical bills to be paid.
+If your injury involves a motor vehicle – whether a car, tractor-trailer, or otherwise – you may be covered under the Medical Payments, or “MedPay,” portion of your own insurance policy.
 Of course, in order to use this coverage, you must have purchased it when you bought your car insurance.
-If so, your insurance company must allow you to use the full amount you purchased to pay for your medical bills without punishing you, raising your rates, or dropping you.
+If so, your insurance company must allow you to use the full amount without punishing you, raising your rates, or dropping you.

 Q: What if I do not have health insurance or a primary care physician?
 How can I get better?

-It is very common that injured people are not covered under health insurance or they are not established with a primary care doctor.
-They go to the hospital after their injury, but have nowhere to go after that.
-There are many clinics throughout Colorado who will treat uninsured patients side-by-side with their insured patients, making sure everyone gets the same level of care.
+It is very common that injured people are not covered under health insurance or are not established with a primary care doctor.
+They go to the hospital after their injury but have nowhere to go after that.
+There are many clinics throughout Colorado that will treat uninsured patients side-by-side with their insured patients, making sure everyone gets the same level of care.
 The State Legislature has just recognized this need and has enacted laws to allow doctors to treat uninsured patients who have been injured through negligence.
-Colorado law allows these doctors to hold the bill accrued for the treatment until the case settles or the jury renders their verdict.
-Then, the law ensures the doctors get reimbursed for their services.
+Colorado law allows these doctors to hold the bill accrued for the treatment until the case settles or the jury renders its verdict.
+Then, the law ensures that doctors get reimbursed for their services.

 Q: What should I put on social media about my injuries and what happened to me?

-As soon as a claim is reported, insurance companies begin tracking all online presence of an injured party.
-They hire investigators to find your social media and websites, no matter how well you think you have hidden them, and they will download, screen shot, or print everything you have posted about the incident.
+As soon as a claim is reported, insurance companies start tracking all online presence of the victim.
+They hire investigators to find your social media and websites, no matter how well you think you have hidden them, and they will download, screenshot, or print everything you have posted about the incident.

 Social media is a dangerous game, never more so than when you are involved in an injury claim.